solana-labs/solana/rfcs/0010-stamps.md

 1. Once the client has tokens to instantiate the program, the client may choose to simply keep them.
-2. Loading a program requires two transaction fees - one for the airdrop and one to load the program.
+2. Instantiating a program requires two transaction fees - one for the airdrop and one to instantiate the program.

 ## Stamps

 Instead of a drone sending a payment transaction to the cluster, it could send a signed *load* transaction back to the client.
 This signed transaction would be called a stamp.
 Like how a food stamp may only be used to purchase food, a drone's load stamp may only be used to load a program.
 It doesn't matter to the cluster whether it receives a stamp from the client or the drone, only that the signature is valid.